SophiyaYO/GreenVsRed/README.md

 applied across the grid and those rules form the next generation

+Rules that create the next generation:
-'es that Zeaecthert:de rcleelldthgaet7:errolunded by exactly 3 or exactly 6 green cells will also become green in the nod generation
+    1. Each red cell is surrounded by exactly 3 or exactly 6 green cells will also become green in the nod generation
     2. A red cell will stay red in the next generation if it has either O. 1, 2.
 4. 5.
 7 or 8 green neighbours.